PirminP/recipes-app/README.md

 # Project Recipes App

 #### This website...
-* Developed tests using Jest & React Testing Library
+* Developed tests using React, Context API, Hooks & CSS3

 ### Instructions
 * To run and start the application locally, clone the project and use the following commands: